ali-raheem/PIG/README.md

 This will create a set of HTML files named like "wedding_photos_1_10.html", each will contain --num photos (default 80) and will have links to navigate between them at the bottom.

 By default paginates to 80 images in rows of 5 images.
 Around the size of an A4 page.

+Firefox currenlty has a bug making printing directly hard, consider converting from html to PDF directly and verifying output then printing.
+Or use Chrome, or just about any other browser.